uboreas/centos-8-minimal/README.md

         # CMETH="deep" ./bootstrap.sh debug php

-   Above command will display each package checks recursively and will display a dependency tree when it finished resolving.
+   Above command will display each package checks recursively and will display a dependency tree when it finish resolving.

 ### Footnotes

 - Group file template

-   The list of "core" packages which defined in "templ\_comps.xml" template file is obtained from the "BaseOS" group of official CentOS 8 DVD-ISO.
+   The list of "core" packages which defined in "templ\_comps.xml" template file is obtained from the "BaseOS" group on official CentOS 8 DVD-ISO.

-   First, tt's content will be used to collect required installation packages.
+   First, its content will be used to collect required installation packages.
 Then, the list of packages specified in "package.txt" will be merged into it and will be used as group file to include in metadata of the resulting ISO.

    You can change such file if you want, but please keep a single empty line inside the "packagelist" of group "core" to merge additional packages defined in package.txt like;